 - Unclear or inaccessible links—if hosting online, ensure your projects are public or provide access.

-You must submit two recommendation letters:
+We recommend to submit two recommendation letters:

 One from an academic reference (professor, thesis advisor, etc.)